 The DISTRIBUTE BY clause forces a repartition by putting all rows with the same value (for the specified field(s)) into the same new partition.

 Cluster is just mapping by key, and having all the same keys in the same machine.
+Note that these operations are against the principle of data independence proposed by Codd.

-Shuffling operations
+Shuffling operations🟨–

 Remember that shuffles are usually the bottleneck of our transformations.
 We need to remember this!
 Some examples are group by or order by operations.
+Examples of operations that need shuffling are:

 References